Advanced Cardiac Resuscitation Consortium

 Expanded use of waveform Capnography (ETCO2)

 ETCO2 allows us to measure perfusion during cardiac arrest in real-time.
 We use ETCO2 to determine appropriate timing of other interventions during cardiac arrest.
+Low ETCO2 levels are strongly associated with low probability of ROSC and favorable neurological outcome.

 Clinically Appropriate Defibrillation